taeyoonlee87/taeyoonlee87/README.md

-- 👋 Hi, I’m @taeyoonlee87
+- Hi, I’m @taeyoonlee87
-- 👀 I’m interested in Pyhton, R, Java, Matlab etc.
+- I’m interested in R, Java, Phyton, and Linux.
-- 🌱 I’m currently learning Python.
+- I’m currently learning Java, Phyton, and Linux.
-- 💞️ I’m looking to collaborate on projects related to the forestry.
+- I’m looking to collaborate on projects related to the forestry.
-- 📫 How to reach me email me.
+- How to reach me email me.

 <!---
 taeyoonlee87/taeyoonlee87 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.